Anacostia: Demographics

 As of the 2010 Census, Anacostia's population is 92% African-American, 5% Non-Hispanic White, and 3% other.

 Landmarks

 The Anacostia Historic District is listed on the National Register of Historic Places as a historic district, and it retains much of its mid-to-late 19th-century low-scale, working-class character, as is evident in its architecture.

 In 1957, an Anacostia landmark, the "world's largest chair", was installed at the corner of Martin Luther King Jr. Avenue and V Street SE.
 The chair was installed by the Curtis Brothers Furniture Company and built by Bassett Furniture.
 In the summer of 2005, the "Big Chair" was removed for repairs, then returned in April 2006.

 Industry

-Notable facilities in the area include Joint Base Anacostia–Bolling (formerly Bolling Air Force Base and Naval Support Facility Anacostia).
+Joint Base Anacostia–Bolling (formerly Bolling Air Force Base and Naval Support Facility Anacostia) are in the area.

 Tourism

 Founded in 2000, the Anacostia Waterfront Initiative is revitalizing a 45 acre piece of the Anacostia River waterfront to promote the community.
 Plans include numerous parks restored of their natural wetlands and forests, canoe tie-ups, a playground, a four-acre 9/11 memorial grove, and an environmental education center.
 The center provides visitors with education about the history and use of the Anacostia River through a 9000 sqft, two-story complex topped by a green roof/nursery center with classrooms, labs, and a multipurpose area beneath.
 Studios Architecture was chosen to be the architect of the project, while the administrating agency will be the Anacostia Waterfront Corporation.